 The natural environment is a fundamental concept in geography, shaping both the physical and human aspects of the world we live in.
 It includes all living and non-living things that occur naturally on Earth, interacting to form ecosystems, climates, and landforms that have a profound influence on life and civilization.
 Understanding the natural environment is key to grasping how different geographical features affect ecosystems, human settlements, climate patterns, and even economies.

-Neat Tips About What Is Natural Environment In Geography
+What Is Natural Environment In Geography

 types of natural resources with examples teachoo concepts